ouinouin/Berryton/README.md

 https://github.com/arendst/Tasmota/discussions/17328
 other solutions to drive the ac unit cooked by pingus will soon appear.

-the purpose is to be able to drive the airton units (that are most likely tcl clones) with an esp32 hooked to the serial port of the A/C unit.
+the purpose is to be able to drive the airton units (that are skyworth rebranded units) with an esp32 hooked to the serial port of the A/C unit.

 the functionalities targeted for now are :